 If you are an RN with an associate’s degree or diploma and want to go to graduate school, an RN to Master of Science in Nursing (MSN) may be a good fit.
 The major sticking point for most Admissions staff at nursing schools is that you have a Registered Nurse license.
 This is a must for basically all RN to MSN programs.

 According to the American Association of Colleges of Nursing (AACN), these programs are increasing rapidly because of demand.
-There are currently over 130 programs in the United States with at least another 30 in development.
+There are currently hundreds of programs in the United States with at least another 30 in development.

 Admission to an RN to MSN program can be highly competitive.
 You need a current RN license and a good GPA from your previous training program.
 You may need to take prerequisite classes in such subjects as English, history, or math before applying.
 Some programs want a pre-screening interview, an essay or personal statement, and letters of recommendation.
 Having a few years of nursing experience under your belt is a plus.